Acute behavioural disturbance: Acute management

 Staff/Self

-• Introduce yourself, emphasise collaboration
+• Introduce self, emphasise collaboration with child

 • Set clear limits on behaviour for child and family